 Whether you’re having a fresh or frozen embryo transfer, understanding how to prepare can help you feel informed, supported, and empowered.
 Mr George Bakolas explains everything you need to know, including how to prepare for frozen embryo transfer specifically, and what to expect on the day of the procedure.

-You will know what kind of transfer you’re having before your egg collection, but here’s how to take care of your physical and emotional health in the lead-up to embryo transfer:
+You’ll know what kind of transfer you’re having before your egg retrieval, but whether you’re having a fresh or frozen transfer, there are steps you can take in the lead-up to take care of your physical and emotional health in the lead-up to embryo transfer

 1. Follow your medication plan carefully